francadaval/rock-scissors-paper/README.md

 ** Improve UI design and behaviour (UX).
 ** Improve responsiveness.
 ** Reconnection to websocket.
+** Input to set name of new rooms.
+** Add information of present users in lists of rooms.

 * BE improvements:
 ** Ends game once a player wins half plus one rounds.